chuanqisun/htmaa-2025/src/posts/week-12/index.md

   - Sleeve: Address bit 2
 ```

-Visualize in the 4 by 4 table, where each cell represents a potential contact due to the sliding motion:
+The following 4-by-4 table visualizes the potential contacts caused by the sliding motion:

 ```txt
 TRRS